 We're working hard to protect our community.
 This is what we need you to do to help.

 All students, faculty and staff are required to complete an attestation form.
 This is a health pledge that you are not experiencing symptoms of COVID-19, do not have reason to believe you have or have been exposed to COVID-19, and will monitor your health.
+This is required even if you are taking online classes or working from home.
+Starting in the spring term, student attestations were included as part of the registration and they are not required to complete an additional form.

 Complete instructions are below.